McCurtain County ATV Rules for the Road

 - The use or possession of alcoholic beverages or low-point beer is prohibited by forest order on the Ouachita National Forest

-- OHVs may be used on open unpaved National Forest roads designated as open for ATV use by the current Motor Vehicle Use Map (MVUM) available from the US Forest Service.
-A road is considered closed if there is a sign, gate, or other barricade, including a dirt mound, blocking the road.
+- OHVs may ONLY be used National Forest roads designated as open for ATV use by the current Motor Vehicle Use Map (MVUM) available from the US Forest Service.
+A road is considered closed if it is not listed as being “OPEN” on the current MVUM.
 Prior illegal OHV use does not imply permission to ride off the open road.
-So, just because someone else went around or over that dirt mound that is closing the road doesn’t mean you should do the same.
+Even if someone else went around or over that dirt mound that is closing the road, it doesn’t mean you should do the same.
 You could receive a fine.
-You can drive on unpaved county roads but only in the National Forest – not elsewhere.

 - There are places where trails have been illegally used across the forest floor – be aware these are not open roads and are not legal to use for riding.
 There are approximately 300 miles of open roads on the forest of which only approximately 33 miles are open to ATVs.
 There are a few more miles of roads open seasonally to ATVs as designated on the current MVUM.
 There are many roads on the forest that look like maintained open roads that are still closed to vehicle travel.
 These are generally roads that have been maintained to USFS specifications for future logging operations.
 Make sure it is an open-for-OHV-use road before using it.
 If you aren’t sure then call the Forest Service at 580-494-6402.